Getting Started with PHP Tools

 Environment | Fonts and Colors, and modify any display item listed.
 PHP specific colors are prefixed with PHP.
 Other colors are shared with Visual Studio built-in colors - Identifier, Keyword, Comment, String, Number, Text.

 PHP Tools respects the Visual Studio keyboard scheme.
 Shortcuts used to work with your projects and editor can be managed in

 Menu | Tools | Options, in the section

 Options of PHP Editor includes adjustment of code formatting behavior, change tab sizes, fine-tune IntelliSense, disable outlining of various code blocks and more.
 Go to

 Menu | Tools | Options, and navigate to section

 Text Editor | PHP for additional settings.

 Thank you for reading our quick start guide.
 There is much more you can do with Visual Studio and PHP Tools.
-For more tips and your questions, please see the rest of the documentation and the product's features page.
+For more tips and/or questions, please see the rest of the documentation and the product's features page.